jesper-olsen/advent/README.md

 # Colossal Cave Adventure

 Rusty port of Will Crowther and Don Woods' classic text adventure from 1977.
-Wikipedia is a good source for the games history.
+Wikipedia is a good source for the game's history.
 Several slightly different versions of the game exist - including snapshots of the original Fortan code, Raymond's machine translated Fortran to C project and D. Knuth's hand translated Fortran to cweb implementation.
 Present version is based on all three, but mostly Knuth's.

 See [walkthrough](WALKTHROUGH.txt) for example of how to make it to the end.